Inline Tag Navigator

 ---

-will be converted to the following inline tags:
+will be converted to the following inline tags and values:

 #tag1